 You will have the option to spend four weeks engaged in an Independent Study Project (ISP), with the opportunity to pursue original research on a topic of particular interest to you.
 The ISP is conducted in Yaounde or in another approved location in Cameroon appropriate to the project.
 Sample ISP topics:

 You will also have the option of completing an internship during the last four weeks of this program.
 For this internship, you will be placed with a local Cameroonian organization where you will gain real work experience related to the program's theme and develop professional skills you can use in your career.
 Cameroon has had relative political stability since independence, which has permitted investments in agriculture, transport infrastructure, petroleum and timber industries.
 In this sense, Cameroon provides an excellent setting in which to study mainstream development in action and the transitions that occur within a developing society.
 This internship will place you in an organization at the center of this transition to enable you to appreciate the driving forces and goals of mainstream development practice and how they have been structured.
 This is also good preparation for a Peace Corps application.

-Learn more about the SIT Cameroon: Development and Social Change program.
+Learn more about the SIT Cameroon: Development and Social Change program and other SIT programs.

 Credits: 4.5 Knox credits for the fall or spring semester

 Select a program